My parents swear they had “the talk” with me. I’m positive they didn’t. I learned about the facts of life from my best friend’s older brother, Mickey.

 In that safe deposit box, keep a list of accounts, user IDs, passwords, etc., so that your heirs can easily access it once you’re gone.
 Make sure whomever you’re leaving that information for is on the list of people who can access your safe deposit box.
 All of those details will be useless if it can’t be accessed.

 For Younger Children

 Play money games with your kids and grandkids like Monopoly, Cashflow or Life.
 You can even make up games with them while you’re shopping.
-If you’re at Costco and they want cereal that’s $7 for two 20-ounce boxes, tell them they can get it if they can figure out if it’s cheaper there or at another grocery store where it costs $3 for an 11-ounce box.
+If you’re at Costco and they want cereal that’s $7 for two 20-ounce boxes, tell them they can get it if they can figure out whether it’s cheaper there or at another grocery store where it costs $3 for an 11-ounce box.

-Have them clip coupons for you, and give them half of the money you save.
+Have them clip coupons for you and give them half of the money you save.

 Anything that engages them and gets them talking or asking questions about money will be helpful.

 Make sure they learn all the important facts of life from you, not from Mickey.